Herb Sturz: 1986

-New York Times Editorial Board (1987-1988)
+New York Times Editorial Board (1987–1988)

-At the start of 1987 (age 56), Sturz joined the New York Times Editorial Board.
+At the start of 1987 (at age 56), Sturz joined the New York Times Editorial Board.
 He wrote opinions about national and local governmental and social issues.
 He worked with two of his best friends, Jack Rosenthal and Michael M. Weinstein.
 Rosenthal wrote and edited editorials at the Times for 16 years and won a Pulitzer in 1982 for distinguished editorial writing.
 Weinstein was a member of the Times Editorial board and economics columnist with over 180 contributions in the Times.
-During his two years at the Times, Sturz wrote 13 "Editorial Notebook" pieces for the Times and left at the end of 1988.
+During his two years at the Times, Sturz wrote 13 "Editorial Notebook" pieces and left at the end of 1988.